“Meet Grand Rounds” is a series of interviews introducing some of the people working to make quality health care accessible to everyone, everywhere.

 What inspired you to join Grand Rounds?

-How did you get started in healthcare?
+How did you get started in your career field?

 What are you most passionate about outside of the office?